robtaylor/docs/content/actions/sharing-automations/reusing-workflows.md

 If you reuse a workflow from a different repository, any actions in the called workflow run as if they were part of the caller workflow.
 For example, if the called workflow uses `actions/checkout`, the action checks out the contents of the repository that hosts the caller workflow, not the called workflow.

 When a reusable workflow is triggered by a caller workflow, the `github` context is always associated with the caller workflow.
-The called workflow is automatically granted access to `github.token` and `secrets.GITHUB_TOKEN`.
+The called workflow is automatically granted access to `secrets.GITHUB_TOKEN`.
 For more information about the `github` context, see [AUTOTITLE](/actions/learn-github-actions/contexts#github-context).

 You can view the reused workflows referenced in your {% data variables.product.prodname_actions %} workflows as dependencies in the dependency graph of the repository containing your workflows.
 For more information, see “[About the dependency graph](/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph).”